 You can add and configure a WSP to your project by clicking on Integration > Channels menu on the top-right and then navigating to the WhatsApp section.

 In the WhatsApp section, if you haven't added any WSP, you will see a button that you can click to add and configure a WSP to your project.
-To add Infobip WSP, please refer to this section of our documentation.
 If you have already added WSPs to your project, your dashboard will look similar to the screenshot below.

 Once you've added a WSP, you also have to add your WhatsApp templates (that have been approved by Facebook) in WebEngage.
 As you can see in the screenshot above, you can click the Add WhatsApp Template button to add a template.
-Once you click on this button, please enter the following details of your template: Template Name, Template Text and Template Namespace.
-You can get these details of your templates from your WSP or from your WhatsApp account in your Facebook business dashboard.
+Once you click on this button, please enter the the details of your template such as: Template Name, Template Text etc. The inputs here vary based on the WSP you choose.
+You will be able to get the details of your Template Name, Template Text etc. of your templates from your WSP or from your WhatsApp account in your Facebook business dashboard.
 Please speak with your WSP Account Manager if you're unable to find these details in your WSP dashboard or the Facebook business dashboard.

 Once you've added the templates, your Channels > WhatsApp section will look as follows: